So we saved kissing for marriage.

 Apart from mostly-side-hugs and an occasional holding of hands, we limited physical interaction because we felt it was an honorable way to behave as an unmarried Christian couple.

-2. Longevity was more important than temporary relief
+2. We saved kissing for marriage because longevity was more important than temporary relief

 Figuring out if we were a good fit for each other, mentally, emotionally, spiritually e.t.c was a big deal.